 Flight attendants are trained in CPR, AED (automatic electric defibrillator) use, door-handling, emergency procedures and how to deal with dangerous, sick, frail, or unruly passengers.
 Weeks of rigorous training under extreme conditions is required to become a flight attendant.

 Standards are high, and many fail out during the training phase.
 Flight attendants are required to complete annual refresher courses to keep skills current.

 Most flight attendants will tell you they love the job for the travel, perks, flexibility, and the people.
-Bette Nash, the oldest working flight attendant at age 83, describes each flight “like having a party in your house,”
+Bette Nash, one of the oldest working flight attendant at age 87, describes each flight “like having a party in your house,”

 The people make the job interesting, challenging and fun.
 “It’s good to have a project,” Ronwyn says.

 With longevity in the industry comes seniority which has its own perks.
 Senior flight attendants get first crack at long-haul assignments.
 The long hauls, 14-19 hours on overseas flights, allow flight attendants to rack up enough flying time that they only need a few of those flights each month to satisfy their quota.

 The rest of the month they can enjoy their free time to pursue hobbies, travel, spend time with family or even run a side business they enjoy.

 Becoming a flight attendant in your 60s just might be something to consider!
 For those who love people and love to fly, the job never gets old.